Skip to main content

 Quick Start

-ccs cursor auth # Auto-detect credentials from Cursor SQLite
+ccs legacy cursor auth # Auto-detect credentials from Cursor SQLite

-ccs cursor status # Verify everything is running
+ccs legacy cursor probe # Verify runtime health

 Authentication